alanrial/Immigration-to-Canada/README.md

 3) Dashboard Development

 ## The Data
-The dataset used was found on the United Nations - Population Division website: https://www.un.org/development/desa/pd/content/international-migrant-stock/
+The original dataset was found on the United Nations - Population Division website, but it was wrangled to accommodate for the visualizations I wanted to prepare: https://www.un.org/development/desa/pd/content/international-migrant-stock/

 Additionally, Canadian Population Data was found on Worldometer: https://www.worldometers.info/world-population/canada-population